 The Department of Homeland Security (DHS) and MT DES require EMPG subrecipients to prioritize grant funding to address capability targets and gaps.
-These gaps may be identified through participation Local Emergency Planning Committees (LEPC), in the Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR), after action review process and an Integrated Preparedness Plan (IPP) workshop.
+These gaps may be identified through participation in Local Emergency Planning Committees (LEPC), in the Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR), the After Action Review (AAR) process, and an Integrated Preparedness Plan (IPP) workshop.
 Subrecipients should prioritize the use of grant funds to maintain/sustain current capabilities, to validate capability levels, and to increase capability for high-priority core capabilities with low capability levels.
 The subrecipient will identify their top priorities and will develop, maintain, and follow a work plan that includes activities and expected outcomes for each priority.